 A grandiose title, but as the claims that I am challenging have been equally grandiose, when in Rome…

-At the end of this post, you will find a link to the published paper, Reflections: How studying organizational change lost its way, as well as, the accepted draft version of the paper.
+At the end of this post, you will find a link to the published paper, Reflections: How studying organizational change lost its way.
 My focus in this post is broadly explaining and differentiating the three frames.
 If you want to delve deeper, you will find full references in the linked posts and papers at the end.

 It is the repeated assertions that all organizational change tends to fail that I find so problematic.
 In a world of limitless social science funding, it would be difficult to envisage a research design that could meaningfully research such a silly sweeping generalization.
 It is unsurprising, that meaningful evidence in support of this generalization has not been forthcoming.
 In advancing this debate I introduce three potential frames for studying organizational change.